alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 Domain Driven Design (DDD) is a term coined by Eric Evans in his 2004 book [Domain Driven Design: Tackling Complexity at the Heart of Software Development](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software-ebook/dp/B00794TAUG).
 DDD strips away the accidental complexities of implementations and provides a modelling framework for development teams to focus on the inherent complexities of their domain.

 In Domain Driven Design, we name by <i>function</i>, not implementation.
 This means there is no "the".
 There is only "a".
-Our code calls "a RemoteAuthProvider", not "the FirebaseAuthProvider".
+The client calls "a RemoteAuthProvider", not "the FirebaseAuthProvider".
 Genericism endows your code with flexibility.

 In Swift practice, DDD is realized through Protocol Oriented Programming (POP).
 We create a protocol (Swift's word for <i>interface</i>) that sits in front of some implementation.
 We then write all of our client code to only know about that intention-revealing interface, NEVER the implementation behind it.